-If you are an amateur, it is most helpful to have a bird guide book handy during your bird watching expedition.
+If you're an amateur, it's most helpful to have a bird guide book handy during your bird watching expedition.
 Study the guide and the checklist prior to your bird watching session.
-Once you are familiar with the species recorded in the area and those which have occurrences during the season you are in the field, it will help make identification of a particular species much easier.
+Once you're familiar with the species recorded in the area and those which have occurrences during the season you are in the field, it will help make identification of a particular species much easier.

-When looking at a bird, pay close attention the following characteristics:
+When looking at a bird, pay close attention to the following characteristics:

 - wing and head markings